augustoroman/v8/README.md

 The v8 bindings allow a user to execute javascript from within a go executable.

-The bindings are tested to work with v8 build 5.6.326.18 (latest Chrome dev at the time of writing).
+The bindings are tested to work with several recent v8 builds matching the Chrome builds 53 - 57 (see the .travis.yml file for specific versions).
+For example, Chrome 56 (dev branch) uses v8 5.6.326.18 when this was written.

 Note that v8 releases match the Chrome release timeline:
 Chrome 48 corresponds to v8 4.8.\*, Chrome 49 matches v8 4.9.\*.
 You can see
 the table of current chrome and the associated v8 releases at:

   http://omahaproxy.appspot.com/

-These bindings have been tested with at least the following versions of v8:

-  * 5.4.500.6
-  * 5.4.374.0

 # Compiling